Enabling Robots to Communicate their Objectives: Utility of Algorithmic Teaching

 \subsection{User Study on Coverage}

 We next run a study to test the benefit of coverage.

 \prg{Manipulated Variables} We manipulate two variables: whether we augmented the training examples with coverage, and whether we used a user model to generate the examples or sampled uniformly.
 We select our best model for the former, \be{approx*}.
-From the previous experiment, we have already obtained user performance data along the no-coverage dimension---for random and \be{approx*}---so we run this experiment on only the two new conditions that incorporate coverage, which we will refer to as coverage-random and coverage-\be{approx*}.
-We generate random sequences with coverage by randomly selecting exactly one random environment from each of the eight environment and trajectory strategy classes.
+From the previous experiment, we have obtained user performance data along the no-coverage dimension---for random and \be{approx*}---so we run this experiment on only the two new conditions that incorporate coverage: coverage-random and coverage-\be{approx*}.
+We generate random sequences with coverage by randomly selecting exactly one random environment from each of the eight trajectory strategy classes.

 \prg{Dependent Measures} We keep the same dependent measures as in our previous Mechanical Turk experiment (\sref{exp_design1}).

 \prg{Hypothesis} We hypothesize coverage augmentation improves user performance in both conditions, random and \be{approx*}, compared to the respective conditions without coverage.